tiwanakd/BooksFunctionAPI/README.md

            ```
            setx SUBSCRIPTION_ID "Your Subsciprtion Key"
            ```
+         - Ensure that your current active Subsription is set to your required Subcription ID, you can do this vai Az CLI:
+         ```
+         az account set --subscription <SubscriptionId>
+         ```

 - Run indvidual python files as follows:
     - **create_database.py:** This file will create the Resource Group, CosmosDB Account, Database and Container in you Azure Account.
 This will also insert the sample data for books from books.json file.
         - **Ensure to rename the Resource Group & Cosmos DB Account as Globally unique.** Also this will create a Free-tier account for CosmosDB, you are allowed only one Free Tier CosmosDB accout per Azure account, please delete or comment enable_free_tier property